 How to Serve Gravy

-I’m pretty sure there’s nothing this gravy recipe without the drippings doesn’t taste incredible on.
+I’m pretty sure there’s nothing this homemade gravy doesn’t taste incredible on.

-However, for more traditional pairings, try serving it along with your favourite thanksgiving turkey recipe or with any of the following:
+However, for more traditional pairings, try serving it along with your Thanksgiving turkey or with any of the following:

 - Air Fryer Boneless Turkey Breast